 God does not afflict humans with natural disasters (James 1:13).
 Humans have brought this state of affairs upon themselves by their disobedience (Genesis 1:27, 31; 3:15–19; Ecclesiastes 7:29; Romans 6:23).
 Therefore, man is the responsible one for what happens in the world.

-But Satan’s control over nature is restricted by God.
 The story of Job is an illustration to that (Job 1:16; 18-19).
 God overruled Satan’s natural disasters on Job for good purposes.
 And Job, though tested severely, came out more than a conqueror and was blessed greatly (Romans 8:37).

 Thus, even the calamities and suffering of this life that are caused by weather elements propel the believers forward.
 For “we know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28).
 God uses these trials to allow the human character to grow spiritually towards perfection (1 Peter 4:12, 13).